Post COVID-19 hope for the Australian education sector

 It’s time to put away the koalas, the laneway lattes and the glittering Sydney Harbour vistas, says Twig Marketing’s Tim Winkler.
 The pathway out of the international enrolment slump in Australian education requires a more authentic approach, with a forensic focus on the new drivers of demand.

-While we may be feeling deflated by Victoria’s ‘second wave’, it’s worth remembering that we’re still a sunny, relatively safe country with 4 of the world’s top 50 universities, relatively few new coronavirus cases, little gun crime and benign weather, looks fairly appealing.
+While we may be feeling deflated by Victoria’s ‘second wave’, it’s worth remembering that we’re still a sunny, relatively safe country with 4 of the world’s top 50 universities, relatively few new coronavirus cases, little gun crime and benign weather.

 COVID-19 has inflicted severe short-term pain and promises some seismic changes to the international education sector.
-But there are significant opportunities for Australia to become an education destination of choice when travel bans drop.
+There are significant opportunities, however, for Australia to become an education destination of choice when travel bans drop.

 But an urgent repositioning of Australia’s tertiary education sector is required if we are to realise the true potential of the emerging opportunity.